Yelp/osxcollector/README.md

 # OSXCollector
+## how'd that malware get there?
+That's the question you've got to answer for every OSX malware infection.
+We built OSXCollector to make that easy.
+Quickly parse its output to get an answer.

+A typical infection might follow a path like:
+ - a phishing email leads to a malicious download
+ - once installed, the initial establishes persistence
+ - then it reaches out on the network and pulls down additional payloads

+With the output of OSXCollector we quickly correlate between browser history, startup items, downloads, and installed applications.
+It makes root causing an infection, collect IOCs, and get to the bottom of an infection.

+## so what's it do
-OSXCollector is a security diagnostic tool that helps in forensic analysis OS X systems.
-It gathers information from plists, sqlite databases and the local filesystems to get the information for analyzing a malware infection.
+OSXCollector gathers information from plists, sqlite databases and the local filesystems to get the information for analyzing a malware infection.
 The output is JSON which makes it easy to process it further by other tools.

 ## usage
 Tool is self contained in one script file [osxcollector](osxcollector/osxcollector.py).